bookofproofs/bookofproofs.github.io/_sources/history/19th-century/jeffery-ralph.md

 ### Mathematical Profile (Excerpt):
 * Frank Jeffery was a fisherman.
-* Ralph attended school up to Grade 8 when, in the middle of the year, he left to join his father as a fisherman.
-* It was Nellie Jeffery who persuaded her husband to continue with his education and enrol in Acadia University, Wolfville, Nova Scotia.
 * We have reached Jeffery's university education without mentioning mathematics.
 * This may not seem like a particularly good foundation for research in mathematics, but Jeffery had come to love the subject so much that he went to Cornell University to undertake graduate studies.
 * At this point Jeffery had not completed his doctorate so, in 1928, he returned to Cornell University to finish off his work.